 Senior Marketing Manager, Digital, London Symphony Orchestra

 As the newest role to emerge in the field of Arts Administration, the description of what a Digital Manager is and does is difficult to pin down.
-Right now in 2011 orchestras (and other Arts) are still getting to grips with the enormous, sometimes expensive and always fast-moving world of Digital, and consequently each organisation has a slightly different way of dealing with it.
+Orchestras (and other Arts) are still getting to grips with the enormous, sometimes expensive and always fast-moving world of Digital, and consequently each organisation has a slightly different way of dealing with it.
 For example, as you can see from my job title, I work in the Marketing Department, yet the LSO also has a Digital Projects Manager working in the Education Department; you will also find Digital Managers with their own Digital Departments, some within IT Departments, and some organisations without anyone with the word Digital or Online in their job title at all!

 What is clear though is that digital and online are extremely important to orchestras today, and the good news is that the need for Digital Managers is unlikely to go away any time soon.
 After all, the opportunities provided by the internet to reach new and different audiences, often far removed from your geographical base, are too good to ignore!

 Now for the tricky bit - what do we actually do?
 The list of possible things that you can do is pretty much endless (a bit like the internet!), but of course there's only 24 hours in a day, so we have to choose our activities carefully.
 All orchestras will be different, but a typical Digital Manager might find themselves: